Partnership Buy-Sell Agreement Insurance

 Instant Life Insurance Quote

-The structure you choose has major implications for taxation, administrative complexity, and long-term flexibility.
 In a cross-purchase arrangement, each partner owns a policy on the other partners.
-When one partner passes away, the surviving owner receives the proceeds and uses them to purchase the decedent’s shares directly from the estate.
-This structure often allows for a basis increase in the acquired shares, which can improve future tax efficiency.
-In an entity-purchase structure, the business owns the policies and redeems the deceased partner’s shares.
-While simpler to administer in companies with multiple owners, it may not provide the same basis adjustment at the individual owner level.
-Selecting the correct structure requires coordination with legal and tax advisors so that the insurance design aligns with your operating agreement.
+When one partner passes away, the surviving owner receives the death benefit proceeds and uses them to purchase the decedent’s shares directly from the estate.
+This structure typically allows the surviving partner to increase their cost basis in the acquired shares to the purchase price paid — a tax efficiency advantage that becomes meaningful when the business is eventually sold and capital gains are calculated against that stepped-up basis.
+In an entity-purchase structure, the business itself owns the policies and redeems the deceased partner’s shares directly.
+While administratively simpler — particularly for partnerships with multiple owners where a cross-purchase structure would require a large and growing number of individual policies — entity redemption may not provide the same basis improvement for surviving partners’ remaining ownership interests.
+Selecting the correct structure requires direct coordination with your CPA and attorney so that the insurance design matches your operating agreement, your exit planning horizon, and your partners’ individual tax situations.
+Life insurance quotes and how much life insurance do I need provide starting points for coverage amount analysis that feed into the business valuation conversation.

 Confirm Your Business Valuation and Coverage Alignment